aurollan/Workshop/tooling/readme.md

     for languages in the C language family...

 ### Configuration
-Assuming you HAVE a `compile_commands.json` in the root of your project AND `clangd` installed.
-You just have to install the right plugin to act as a Lsp client.
+Assuming there IS a `compile_commands.json` in the root of the project AND `clangd` installed.
+The right plugin is installed to act as a Lsp client.
 Note that configuration is set using those plugins.
 Each plugin use its own way to pass configuration to Lsp server.
 Choose a plugin you are confortable with.